bean-mhm/realbloom/README.md

 ### How It's Made

-RealBloom is written entirely in C++ with Visual Studio 2022.
-The target platform is exclusively Windows.
+RealBloom is written in C++ with Visual Studio 2022.
+The target platform is Windows.
 However, considering the fact that all the libraries used and most of the code for RealBloom are platform-independent, it should be fairly easy to port it to another platform.
 I personally don't plan on doing that.

 RealBloom uses the following libraries:
 | Library | Used for |